The two-vina experiment

 Source: C. K. Raju (2007 p.
 67)

-The two-vina experiment can be likened to the (more recent) physical proof of the “Pythagorean theorem”.
+The two-vina experiment can be compared to the (more recent) physical proof of the "Pythagorean theorem".
 This theorem (Casey 1885 p.
 43) was known in India and Mesopotamia long before the time of its legendary author (Buckert 1972 p.
 429, 462).
-In the Indian text Yuktibhāşā (ca. 1530 CE), a figure of a right-angle triangle is drawn on a palm leaf with squares on its two sides and its hypothenuse.
-Then the figure is cut and rotated in a way highlighting that the areas are equal.
+In the Indian text Yuktibhāşā (c.
+1530 CE), a figure of a right-angled triangle with squares on either side and its hypothenuse is drawn on a palm leaf.
+The figure is then cut and rotated to show that the areas are equal.

-Clearly, the proof of the “Pythagorean theorem” is very easy if one is either (a) allowed to make measurements, or, equivalently (b) allowed to move figures about in space.
+Obviously, the proof of the "Pythagorean Theorem" is very easy if you are either (a) allowed to take measurements or, equivalently, (b) allowed to move figures around in space.

 C. K. Raju (2013 p.
 167)

-This process takes place on several steps of moving figures in a way similar to moving scales (or figures representing scales) in the two-vina experiment.
-The 3 single-shruti tonal intervals may be likened to the areas of the 3 squares in Yuktibhāşā.
-The following remark would therefore apply to Bharata’s procedure:
+This process takes place in several stages of moving figures, similar to the moving scales (or figures representing scales) in the two-vina experiment.
+The 3 single-shruti tone intervals can be compared to the areas of the 3 squares in Yuktibhāşā.
+The following comment would therefore apply to Bharata's procedure:

 The details of this rationale are not our immediate concern beyond observing that drawing a figure, carrying out measurements, cutting, and rotation are all empirical procedures.
 Hence, such a demonstration would today be rejected as invalid solely on the ground that it involves empirical procedures that ought not to be any part of mathematical proof.